cgeeng/FinalProject/Instructions/ProductDemonstration.md

 * 0 points - The product isn't working and students are unable to talk about the process.

 ### Individual Grade
-* 4 points - Student is present and contributes to the demonstration, their camera is on (unless they have a good reason for it not to be), and they are able to answer questions about the demonstration.
+* 4 points - Student is present and contributes to the demonstration, and they are able to answer questions about the demonstration.
 * 2 points - Student attends the meeting.
 * 0 points - Student is not present.